Wayne Bennett (blues guitarist): Biography

 Bennett himself never liked to claim to be a blues player, preferring instead to be as versatile as he could be, and taking pride in being able to quote from a wide variety of popular music, including TV theme songs.
 In his earlier years he played a Gibson Byrdland hollow-body, but in later years he was also seen playing a custom Tom Holmes Cadillac solid-body.

 In 1965 he joined the Red Saunders band at the Regal Theater in Chicago, and cut his own record in 1968, an instrumental called "Casanova, Your Playing Days are Over" on the now defunct Brunswick label.
 He was part of Operation Breadbasket in the late 1960s, and worked with jazz musicians, including Cannonball Adderley, Sonny Stitt and Dexter Gordon, as well as later with the Chi-Lites, the Lost Generation, The Hues Corporation; among a number of others.

 At one time or another Bennett was also a member of the house orchestra at the Apollo in New York, the Howard in Washington, D.C., the Uptown Theatre in Philadelphia and the Royal Theatre in Baltimore.
 He started playing with Bobby Bland again in the mid-1970s, remaining with him until the mid-1980s.
 In 1990, he played on Willy DeVille's album Victory Mixture.

 In 1992, Bennett died in the Veterans Administration Hospital, New Orleans, from heart failure, a week before a scheduled replacement could be transplanted, at the age of 59.
 Bennett was inducted into the Oklahoma Jazz Hall of Fame in 2001.

-In 2018 the Killer Blues Headstone Project placed a headstone for Wayne Bennett in Providence Cemetery in New Orleans, LA.
+In 2018 the Killer Blues Headstone Project placed a headstone for him in Providence Cemetery in New Orleans.